sinbad/spriterecolour/README.md

 Where `GetPaletteColour` either samples a palette texture (no filtering / mipmapping) or indexes an array of shader constants containing the replacement colour.

+### Differences when using palette textures/parameters
+The values in the Red channel are different depending on whether you're using a palette texture or shader parameters to specify the palette.

+1. When using a **palette texture**, the colour index is rescaled so that it becomes a valid texture coordinate.
+If the palette texture is smaller than 256 pixels wide then this will be different to the colour index.
+The same applies to the green channel if more than 256 colours are used.
+2. When using **shader parameters**, the values are always the unmodified index of the colour.
+Because of this a maximum of 256 colours are allowed

 ## Limitations